BankaiNoJutsu/KoelAndroid/README.md

 - Current queue : changes to queue are not shown while "current queue" is the current frame
 - Ability to choose view between "list mode" and "tiles mode" (artists, albums)
+- Choose koel API URL dynamically (or when signing in) --> Database SQLite depending on this url ?
+- Add shuffle mode, repetition

+## What's to improve

 - Not displaying track number (but songs should be ordered in priority by their track number in an album)

-## What's to improve

-- Choose koel API URL dynamically (or when signing in) --> Database SQLite depending on this url ?
 - PlayerService : a bit messy...
 - UI
 - When there's a lot of artists/albums/songs, UI is too long to respond (when changing fragments, loading of lists should be asynchronous?)
-- Add shuffle mode, repetition
 - Pre-buffer songs in queue (in case of losing Internet connection, it'll keep the songs playing)
+    - at first, I'll add a feature to (manually) download some songs
+    - then, I'll add a feature that automatically saves current song (and next songs in queue) in a cache folder (but I can't figure out a way to simultaneously download a song and stream it to media player, apart from a local http server not easy to do)
 - Add an "save offline" function
 - Manage playlists (offline and with sync online)